How Artisans’ Rototherm® Works

 Artisan designs each Rototherm® for optimum performance for its specific application.
 Rototherm®’s can range in size use from .25 ft² to 250 sq. ft. of heated surface.
 A single unit can evaporate up to thousands of pounds of material per hour.
 Rototherm® jackets can be designed for hot water, steam or hot oil heating.
 Construction materials include stainless steel (300 series and Duplex), carbon steel, nickel, Inconel®, Monel®, Hastelloy®, and titanium.

-Rototherm® E: Designed to concentrate a liquid feed material to a flowable liquid or slurry
+get link Rototherm® E: Designed to concentrate a liquid feed material to a flowable liquid or slurry

 Rototherm® P: Designed to dry a liquid feed material to a free-flowing solid or powder